PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 ### 🌠 Gold Tier Collections

-These collections provide the same data as their DBG Census equivalents.
-The shape is not guaranteed to match, but is likely to be very similar.
+These collections provide the same fields at minimum as their DBG Census equivalents.

 - ability
 - currency